Skip to main content

 What are BCAAs?

+BCAAs (branched chain amino acids) are three essential amino acids that have a chain that branches off to the side, giving them their name.
 Muscle protein is made up of 20 amino acids — 9 essential and 11 non-essential.
 Essential amino acids can’t be synthesized by the body and need to be included in your diet.
-Three of the nine essential amino acids are known as branched chain amino acids (BCAA); these are leucine, isoleucine and valine.
+The three essential amino acids known as branched-chain amino acids (BCAA) are leucine, isoleucine, and valine.

-Leucine is a particularly important BCAA as it acts a signal that ‘switches on’ muscle protein synthesis.1 BCAAs are found in a variety of high-protein foods and are also available as a supplement in powder or capsule form.
+Amino acids are used to build muscle protein and BCAAs are often supplemented to boost muscle growth and improve performance.
+Leucine is a particularly essential BCAA as it acts as a signal that ‘switches on’ muscle protein synthesis (MPS — the process of building muscle).1 BCAAs are found in a variety of high-protein foods.
+They are also available as a supplement in powder or capsule form and popular with body builders as BCAAs are shown to improve muscle recovery and performance.1

 How do BCAAs work?

-Eating a meal high in protein and BCAAs will increase your body’s rate of muscle protein synthesis.2 This is important as you need to be in a positive protein balance to gain muscle.
-In your body, there’s a continuous muscle protein turnover, with periods of increased muscle protein synthesis (MPS) and periods of muscle protein breakdown (MPB).
+Eating a high-protein meal and BCAAs will increase your body’s rate of muscle protein synthesis.2 This is important as you need to be in a positive protein balance to gain muscle.
+In your body, there’s a continuous muscle protein turnover, with periods of increased muscle protein synthesis (MPS) and periods of muscle protein breakdown (MPB).3

-Using a BCAA supplement can help increase your body’s muscle protein synthesis rates3.
-An increased MPS rate will result in a positive protein balance and subsequently increase the likelihood of muscle gain4.
+Using a BCAA supplement can help increase your body’s muscle protein synthesis rate.4 This will result in a positive protein balance and increase the likelihood of muscle gain.5

 BCAA Benefits

-Due to the impact that the BCAAs have on initiating an increase in MPS rates, BCAA supplements have typically been used to maximize muscle growth.
-Despite this, the evidence doesn’t support the theory that BCAAs alone can increase muscle hypertrophy.2
+Due to the role BCAAs play in increasing MPS rates, BCAA supplements have typically been used with the intention of maximizing muscle growth.
+Despite this, the evidence doesn’t support the theory that BCAAs alone can increase muscle growth.2

-The current view in literature is that BCAAs act as a signal and the building blocks of muscle protein synthesis.
-However, all the essential amino acids need to be present to sustain muscle protein synthesis rates in a way that will build muscle.2
+The current view is that BCAAs act as a signal and the building blocks of muscle protein synthesis.
+However, all the essential amino acids need to be present to sustain MPS rates in a way that will build muscle.2

-Consequently, consuming a good whey protein supplement, containing all the essential amino acids and rich in BCAAs, is a much better strategy when looking to optimize muscle gain.
+So, consuming a good whey protein supplement with all the essential amino acids and rich in BCAAs is a much better strategy when looking to optimize muscle gain.

-Numerous studies have shown that BCAA supplementation has reduced the feeling of muscle soreness following intensive weight training.5,6 Great news to anyone who’s struggled to get up off a chair after a heavy leg day!
+Numerous studies have shown that BCAA supplementation has helped to reduce the feeling of muscle soreness following intensive weight training.6,7 Great news to anyone who’s struggled to get up after a heavy leg day.

-However, for improving recovery in a way that will affect muscle performance, the effects of BCAAs seem minimal.5,6 For example, a recent study showed no effect on the performance of vertical jump and jump squat tests despite BCAA supplementation.6
+However, for improving recovery in a way that will affect muscle performance, the effects of BCAAs seem minimal.6,7 For example, a recent study showed no impact on the performance of vertical jump and jump squat tests despite BCAA supplementation.7

-To optimize recovery, hitting the right daily calorie and protein totals seem to be the key factors.7
+Hitting the right daily calorie and protein totals seems to be the key factor to optimizing recovery.8

 Although there is a lack of evidence to support the use of BCAAs for muscle growth and recovery, BCAA supplementation will provide a benefit to people in certain circumstances.

-One of the biggest benefits of supplementing with BCAA powder is the way in which it will ‘rescue’ a meal that’s low in protein.
+One of the most significant benefits of supplementing with BCAA powder is how it will ‘rescue’ a meal that’s low in protein.

-Research has shown that adding 5g of leucine to a beverage containing 6.25g whey protein had the same effect on muscle protein synthesis as a beverage containing 25g whey protein.3
+Research has shown that adding 5g of leucine to a beverage containing 6.25g whey protein had the same effect on muscle protein synthesis as a beverage containing 25g whey protein.4

 This can be really helpful if you’re caught in a situation where your food intake is somewhat out of your control.
-For example, if you’re faced with a hectic day of meetings at work and the only option is the dreaded sandwich buffet.
+For example, if you’re faced with a hectic day of meetings at work and the only option is the dreaded shop-bought sandwich.

 Having a backup source of BCAAs on hand can help ensure your low-protein meal will still raise muscle protein synthesis rates.